Engee documentation

 Complex{T<:Real} <: Number

-Complex number type with real and imaginary part of type T.
+A type of complex number with real and imaginary parts of type `T'.

 ComplexF16, ComplexF32 and ComplexF64 are aliases for Complex{Float16}, Complex{Float32} and Complex{Float64} respectively.

-See also: Real, complex, real.
+See also the description Real, complex, real.

 Rational{T<:Integer} <: Real